-Al area proxy for surface erosion from the same archive at Lonar (unpublished data).
-The dates used for the analysis are tabulated in Appendix B and labeled in Fig. 6b.
-This included two 14C dates after 1950, L21 and L20a, for which we use the Northern Hemisphere 3 (NH3) "post-bomb" calibration curve (Hua et al., 2013); and 17 pre-1950 dates, L19-L1, for which we use IntCal13 (Reimer et al., 2013).
 The final proxy records estimated are shown in Fig. 6.
-We note that, as the proxy measurement errors were in the order of parts per million, we consider the proxy observations along depth to be error-free.
 We compare our results with proxy records obtained from a typical mean age model of the archive.
-The age model involved OxCal P-Sequence modeling with three model of the archive.
 The age model involved OxCal P-Sequence modeling with three sedimentological boundaries imposed a priori.
-Fig. 7a and b compares the final proxy estimates obtained using the OxCal P-sequence age model with those obtained using our approach - for both Ca area and Al area.
+Fig. 7 (panels A and B) compares the final proxy estimates obtained using the OxCal P-sequence age model with those obtained using our approach - for both Ca-area and Al-area.